Your Cart

 Kids And Knives In The Kitchen – Safety Tips

 The kitchen is a welcoming place for kids.
-With so much magic happening there: parents rushing around, prepping meals, pulling colourful items from the shelves and refrigerator, creating irresistible smells.
-Cooking and baking can be a very enjoyable time for the family, so naturally knives play a big part of kitchen activities.
-With everything going on, (your divided attention, and your kids’ excitement), it’s important to make sure you have good knife habits, but also to store knives safely.
-Therefore, we prepared a quick list of tips that will help you reduce the risks of accidents and problems:
+With so much magic happening there—parents rushing around, prepping meals, pulling colorful items from the shelves and refrigerator, creating irresistible smells—cooking and baking can be a very enjoyable time for the family.
+Naturally, knives play a big part in kitchen activities.
+With everything going on, from divided attention to your kids’ excitement, it’s important to establish good knife habits and prioritize knife safety.
+To help you navigate this, we have prepared a comprehensive list of tips that will significantly reduce the risks of accidents and problems, including tips on when to progress from child-friendly knives to the standard ones you use:

-• Never keep your knife close to the edge of counters or appliances where little hands can reach them.
-It is important to remind yourself and others in the kitchen of this every day.
+• Keep knives out of reach: Always remember to keep your knives away from the edge of counters or appliances where little hands can reach them.
+Remind yourself and others in the kitchen of this important rule every day.

 At what age should a child be able to use a knife?